llama-risk/aave-research/frameworks/aave_v3_framework.md

 6. **E-Mode**
     6.1 **E-Mode category**  (`CATEGORY NAME`): categorizes correlated assets, allowing more aggressive parameters for higher capital efficiency.

+## 6. Price feed

-In addition to those parameters, we should propose a price feed for this asset on Aave (internal exchange rate vs external market rate vs CAPO).
+Recommend a price feed for this asset on Aave (internal exchange rate vs external market rate vs CAPO).
 If CAPO is recommended, we should propose CAPO-specific parameters as well (`maxYearlyGrowthPercent` and `minimumSnapshotDelay`).

 ### Parameter Considerations